 Submit content changes

 For content contributions to be accepted and published, whether large or small, you must sign the Adobe Contributor License Agreement (CLA).
-This is then associated with your GitHub account, and you do not need to do it again.
+This CLA is associated with your GitHub account.
+You will not need to sign it again.

 Provide a quick edit

-Open the User Guide page where you want to make an edit or update.
+Open the User Guide page you want to edit or update.

-At the right of the page title, click Edit on GitHub.
+To the right of the topic title, click Edit on GitHub.

-This automatically opens the markdown source file on GitHub.
+This automatically opens the markdown source file in GitHub.